ImperialCollegeLondon/ReCoDE_Diffusion_Code/docs/5-visualisation.md

 # 5 - Data Visualisation

+The 1D diffusion solver is computing the neutron transport equation and outputs the solution i.e. flux into a file.
+Here a few noteworthy methods of visualising the solution are discussed, ranging from easy-to-use, low level applications, to 3D interactive visualisation programs.

 ## gnuplot

 gnuplot is an easy to use, yet very versatile command-line plotting tool that is common in scientific computing.